 During withdrawal from the galvanizing bath the components should be suspended in a way that allows the liquid zinc to drain off readily and the suspension points and any arrangement for ingress of zinc and venting should take this into account.
-The correct positioning of suspension points and vent holes will prevent excess zinc from being drawn out of the bath (Fig 1.)
+The correct positioning of suspension points and vent/drainage holes will prevent excess zinc from being retained in hollow sections (Fig 1.).
 With large or heavy fabrications the position of the suspension points must be agreed so that damage is not caused and their load varying capacity may be calculated.